agile6v/pupa/sdk/go/README.md

-* Initialize the pupa cache.
+* Initialize the pupa store.

     * filename - A normal file which stores memory data.
     * keyCount - The maximum number of keys that can be stored.
 It will be ignored if `opType` is specified as `PUPAOpTypeR`.